pkmn/engine/README.md

 ### C

 [`pkmn.h`](src/include/pkmn.h) exports the C API for `libpkmn`.
 Symbols are all prefixed with `pkmn_` to avoid name collisions.
-If `-Dtrace` is enabled and logging throws an error then the error will be encoded in the `pkmn_result` and can be checked with `pkmn_error`.
+If `-Dlog` is enabled and logging throws an error then the error will be encoded in the `pkmn_result` and can be checked with `pkmn_error`.

 ```c